catalyst/developing-with-cwp/slides/docs/01_InstallingCWPSilverStripe.md

 ## Notes and Tips
 * .env should only be used when the site is in `dev` mode.
 In a production environment, these should be set as system environment variables instead.
 You can do this with SetEnv in your apache virtualhost.
+You could also add them to `/etc/apache2/envvars`

 ## Further reading